Sunday, 13 July 2025

 Of Bob's classic mid 1960s albums, Hadju concludes, “The trio of records uniting poetry with elements of folk and rock and roll – Bringing It All Back Home, Highway 61 Revisited and the double Blonde On Blonde, came to be acknowledged as pop masterworks and charted a whole new style of music."

-Today, it seems that Bob and Joan are no longer in contact, but she no longer harbours any bitterness towards him, recognising that what they did together was unique and in many ways historically significant.
+Today, it seems that Bob and Joan are no longer in contact, but she harbours no bitterness towards him, recognising that what they did together was unique and in many ways historically significant.

 A Complete Unknown - movie trailer